-- The agency estimates \$5,604.00 for Van Leasing - Agency will allot \$2000 for maintenance, fuel, and insurance
+• The agency estimates \$5,604.00 for Van Leasing

+Agency will allot \$2000 for maintenance, fuel, and insurance paper, file folders, hanging folders, tape, etc. This cost is approximated to and estimated from what our supported employment team spends.

 Category four: Supplies and materials